DemonArmy501/WP-Symposium/README.md

 # WP-Symposium
+auto upload shell WP Symposium

+how to use python symponi.py -t https://target.com -f nameshell.php

 use tools in python 3

-auto upload shell WP Symposium